 Vaccinations help protect you and the people around you from getting sick.
-Chai Urgent Care offers vaccinations at two New Jersey locations in Lakewood and Jackson Township, and multiple across New York City in Grant City, Staten Island, and Brooklyn’s Borough Park, Mill Basin, and South Williamsburg neighborhoods.
+Chai Urgent Care offers vaccinations at three New Jersey locations in Lakewood, Plainsboro Township and Jackson Township, and multiple across New York City in Grant City, Staten Island, and Brooklyn’s Borough Park, Mill Basin, and South Williamsburg neighborhoods.
 There’s also a seasonal clinic in South Fallsburg, New York.
 For high-quality vaccination services 365 days a year, call the clinic nearest you or book online today.
 Walk-in appointments are also available.

 Vaccinations are an essential part of primary preventive care.
 Getting vaccinated not only protects you from getting a certain disease, but it also helps reduce the risk of your loved ones and neighbors getting sick.